raystation/portfolio-site/to-do.md

 # TO DO

+x Put Pokemon all on one page?

+x Put Museyon all on one page?

+- add icons for "tools"

-x $section for a person to tell where they are x about ?resume ?hire-me
+x about ?resume ?hire-me

 - current learning

 - ringtones

 x index, put off for now

 - add more icons to quickly identify things

 - hover state, get rid of labels below thumbnails

 - add in alts for images

 - celebrity portraits

-- fake jobs page
+x fake jobs page
-	- sandwich logisitcs
+	x sandwich logisitcs
-- cool stuff

 # RESUME ADDITIONS
 - 2-3 years experience working in a professional design environment as part of a larger team or freelance experience on a wide range of client products